-Photographed in Bandra in 2011 for Burberry Art of the Trench.
+Photographed in Delhi in November 2011 for Burberry Art of the Trench.

 Posts Tagged ‘Wearabout’